Get a faster, affordable alternative to repair your concrete slab

 In the past, contractors often raised settled concrete by pumping a liquid mortar beneath the settled section (called mud jacking).
 But this pumping process is hard to control, and the added mass of the mortar puts even more weight on the soil.

 Fortunately, foundation and concrete repair specialists now have a new technique that’s more effective at raising settled concrete.
-Polymer injection harnesses the expansive force of a structural grade geopolymer to provide fast concrete leveling, fill voids in soil and strengthen soil that has poor load-bearing qualities.
+Polymer injection harnesses the expansive force of a structural grade geopolymer to provide fast concrete lifting, fill voids in soil and strengthen soil that has poor load-bearing qualities.

 The polymer consists of two separate liquids that are combined right at the injection nozzle to trigger a chemical reaction that turns the blended ingredients into expanding, high-density foam.
 The foam flows into voids and between loose soil particles, expanding to about 15 times its initial volume.
 This expansive action effectively lifts settled concrete.
 An experienced technician, like those at Indiana Foundation Service, can control the application to create just the right amount of raising pressure.